If you’re wondering which type of business loan is best, you aren’t alone.

 Business Term Loans

-The U.S. Small Business Administration guarantees SBA loans.
-It’s worth noting that the funds do not come from the government but rather from lenders approved to offer SBA loans.
-You can get SBA microloans for smaller amounts of working capital.
-Interest rates and other loan terms may be more attractive for SBA loans, but the requirements to qualify are much more strict than other loans.
+Not every business owner needs a large loan.
+Companies can get SBA microloans for smaller amounts of working capital.
+Interest rates and other loan terms may be more attractive for SBA loans, but the SBA has more challenging qualification requirements.
 For example, you will need a business plan and financial documents for this financing option.
-The application process for the SBA loan program is more difficult than that of other common types of business loans, and you may wait months for approval.
+You will also need a good credit score.
+Because the application process for this program is more difficult than other common types of business loans, you may wait months for approval.

 Business Line of Credit